groovybits/mpegts_to_s3/hls-to-udp/README.md

 This Rust-based client reads from an HLS M3U8 playlist and rebroadcasts it as MPEG-TS over UDP.
 It is designed to handle the HLS produced by https://github.com/groovybits/mpegts_to_s3.git and is intended to be used as a relay for replaying that content.

-To smooth the output using the LTN TS Tools Bitrate Smoother Rust Bindings [https://github.com/LTNGlobal-opensource/libltntstools](https://github.com/LTNGlobal-opensource/libltntstools) you must build with the `libltntstools_enabled` feature flag set.
+To smooth the output using the LTN TS Tools Bitrate Smoother Rust Bindings [https://github.com/LTNGlobal-opensource/libltntstools](https://github.com/LTNGlobal-opensource/libltntstools) you must build with the `smoother` feature flag set.

 ## Features